Jpickard1/HIF-datasets/README.md

 Alternatively, you can use this [this notebook](https://github.com/Jpickard1/HIF-datasets/blob/main/scripts/download_hif_datasets.ipynb) to manually download datasets without relying on HAT.

+## Datasets

+**Note:** This section is currently under construction.
+The goal is to expand this repository into a larger, comprehensive database of hypergraph datasets.

+At present, the collection includes approximately 200 hypergraphs primarily derived from gene enrichment analyses and regulatory network data.

 ## Data Storage

 - The `/datasets` directory contains .hif files for each hypergraph dataset.